-A sport and recreational activity such as running, is a very interesting and overall great sport.
+A sport and recreational activity such as running, is a very interesting and overall great sport with many fans who not only practice running as well, but have fun online on Casa de apuestas en Mexico while supporting their racers of choice.
 As a recreational activity, it cannot be beaten, but as a competitive sport, it is also interesting and offers a plethora of variety to those who want to compete.
 The beauty of running is that there are so many distances that a runner could compete at, not to mention styles of running races.

 To be frank, we will not be discussing track and field events such as sprints, 100m and 200m ones, as well as 800m races.
 These types of races are well-known so we will immediately skip to longer running races.

 These types of races are relatively short, where K stands for kilometers.
 These races typically last not longer than half an hour, or a bit longer in the case of a 10K race.
 They are medium distance races and athletes in this range are very explosive.

 Such races tend to be much more entertaining to watch, mostly because they don’t last longer than an hour.
 These types of races are often trail races, to make things more interesting and to make the athletes adapt by adding elevation and anything other than tarmac/asphalt.

 21K – Half Marathon

 The half marathon or a 21K race is one of the world’s favorite races.
 Everyone who likes running will at some point want to run a half marathon.
 The reason for that is that you can typically run a half marathon below 2 hours, which is a solid average across all types of runners and all ages, except the very old runners.